anyagulyakina/ReadMe/README.md

 <i> There are not many projects here yet, but there will be more soon! </i>

+<b>About me:</b>

+Bachelor's student in the field of "Informatics and Computer Science" with experience in participating in team projects, mathematics and programming olympiads, various hackathons and technical competitions.

 <b>My projects:</b>

 [Telegram bot for meeting interesting people from the university](https://github.com/anyagulyakina/BlendBot)